Our priorities and how we are doing

 - The Bi-annual Staffing Review – this report provides information on the actual number of staff on each ward, compared to planned staffing numbers, highlights areas where staffing needs to be improved and explains what we plan to do

-- UNIFY – you can view detailed information on staffing levels on the online national single storage system for NHS data, which is called UNIFY.
+- SDCS – you can view detailed information on staffing levels on the online national single storage system for NHS data, which is called SDCS

 Staffing data is presented alongside other safety measures on NHS Choices.